 “The financial situation at many rural schools is also challenging,” says Kim.
 “The aging population of the Northeast and the Midwest, where many small college towns are located, has made it difficult to recruit enough students.
 The higher ed cost disease and an increasingly competitive student recruiting market also makes life difficult for schools in rural areas.”

 This is exactly the problem that Capture aims to solve.
 For one, “recruiting students” means, to us, finding the right students by identifying the students who are most interested — and surprisingly, or not, many students are interested in going to rural colleges.
 Our partner successes show that.
 Just ask Sweet Briar College.

 Secondly, we understand limited resources.
 We employ a number of professionals who’ve worked in admissions offices.
-The idea behind our products — and Capture Behavioral Engagement (CBE) and Envision are two major focuses — is to allocate resources effectively.
+The idea behind our platform — Capture’s Behavioral Intelligence Platform — is to allocate resources effectively.

 “College and universities are among the most important economic assets that rural areas contain,” says Kim.
 “The health of these schools is tightly bound up with the prospects of the regions in which they are located.”

 If you’re struggling, give us a call.
 We’ll be happy to tell you about how Sweet Briar has prevailed against incredible odds.
 And we’ll tell you how our Behavioral Intelligence Platform has done wonders for our partners.

 By Sean Hill, Senior Content Writer, Capture Higher Ed